envico801/GitHub-Advanced-Security/Github Certified/qa-ghcertified.md

 Q:: How can you configure your GitHub repository to run CodeQL analysis on a schedule?
 (Choose two.)

+a) By raising a request with GitHub support to enable scheduled CodeQL analysis for the repository.

+b) By adding a `schedule` property to the `.github/codeql.yml` configuration file.

+c) By using the default CodeQL analysis setup.

-a) By creating a GitHub Actions workflow with a `schedule` trigger.
+d) By creating a GitHub Actions workflow with a `schedule` trigger.
 The workflow should leverage actions from the `github/codeql-action` repository.

-b) By using the default CodeQL analysis setup.

-c) By setting the `codeql.trigger` property in the repository settings to `schedule`.
+e) By setting the `codeql.trigger` property in the repository settings to `schedule`.

-d) By adding a `schedule` property to the `.github/codeql.yml` configuration file.

-e) By raising a request with GitHub support to enable scheduled CodeQL analysis for the repository.

-A:: **Answer(s):** A, B
+A:: <span style="color: #f800f8">**Answer(s): D, C</span>

 By creating a GitHub Actions workflow with a `schedule` trigger.
 The workflow should leverage actions from the `github/codeql-action` repository.; By using the default CodeQL analysis setup.